Pixelwise Uncertainty Quantification of Accelerated MRI Reconstruction: Conclusion

 In this work, we introduced conformal QR to quantify the uncertainty of accelerated MRI reconstruction methods in the absence of ground\hyp truth references.
 Our results demonstrate that QR provides a faithful surrogate for reconstruction error, with strong agreement in both magnitude and spatial distribution across contrasts and acceleration factors.
 QR\hyp based uncertainty consistently highlights pathological regions and reconstruction failures that are missed by simpler heuristic notions of uncertainty.
 Since uncertainty increases with undersampling and is higher in regions with pathologies, it could be combined with highly accelerated scans for rapid anomaly detection.
-More broadly, real\hyp time access to uncertainty information could enable adaptive sampling strategies in which the scanner acquires additional k\hyp space lines only when needed, thereby optimizing scan efficiency while preserving diagnostic quality.
+More broadly, real\hyp time access to uncertainty information could enable adaptive sampling strategies in which the scanner acquires additional k\hyp space lines only when needed, thereby optimizing scan efficiency while preserving diagnostic quality. {To facilitate reproducibility and future comparisons with alternative uncertainty quantification methods, including posterior\hyp sampling\hyp based approaches, we are making our code and execution scripts used in this study openly available.}